rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 ```

+This `BinaryExecutor` will take a left and right `string_t`, which should be a
+binary molecule, and then deserialize it to a molecule object.

+From there, the molecule comparison function, `mol_cmp` can be run to see if the
+two molecules are the same.

 This works, but in my tests on chembl, it's much slower than the Postgres extension.
 Adding
 an index to the molecule column didn't help, and I confirmed that duckdb is really
 fast on a different column, without an index, that is just an integer.
 This